ankitverma31/todo-list/README.md

 6. Click "Create Web Service"

 Render will automatically deploy your application.
 Once deployed, you'll receive a URL like: `https://your-app-name.onrender.com`

+**Deployment process explained:**
+- Render clones your GitHub repository
+- Runs `npm install` to install dependencies
+- Executes `npm start` to run your server
+- Provides a public URL to access your application

 ### Step 18: Verify Deployment